Education (522)

 522-118 EDU: Techniques for Math

-Students learn key terminology and research-based strategies to support learners in math domains: numbers, base ten operations, algebraic thinking, geometry, and measurement and data.
+Students learn key terminology and research-based strategies to support learners in math domains: numbers, base ten operations, algebraic thinking, geometry, probability/statistics and measurement and data.
 Current practice including manipulatives, problem solving and assessment will be covered within the framework of state and national standards.

 Aid Code: 10 - undefined.